Most of us are still worried about AI — but will corporate America listen?

 There have also been some very recent, high-profile mistakes.
 Last week, Google introduced its AI bot, Bard.
 But it produced a factual error in its first demo, shares in its parent company, Alphabet, lost $100 billion in market value.

-Then there's the dystopian, Terminator-like scenarios that we can't help obsess over — starting with the claims last year by a Google engineer that he sees its AI as sentiment (which Google denied)
+Then there's the dystopian, Terminator-like scenarios that we can't help obsess over — starting with the claims last year by a Google engineer that he sees its AI as sentient (which Google denied)

 More recently, Bing's chatbot, Sydney, told The New York Times it had a desire to be destructive.
 Others on social media have shared similar stories, including one person who said he asked Sydney to choose between his survival or its own.
 In response, the bot borrowed the wise words of Samantha Jones: "I love you.
 But I love me more."
 (I'm paraphrasing.)